OSPREI: A Coupled Approach to Modeling CME-Driven Space Weather with Automatically-Generated, User-Friendly Outputs: OSPREI Suite

 Within OSPREI these components are fully coupled so that a single call to the model runs the full Sun-to-Earth simulation.
 OSPREI can also be set to run an ensemble where the user specifies the number of individual runs, the input parameters to randomly vary, and their ranges.
+To generate the ensemble, a new input value is generated from a normal distribution centered at the seed value and with the standard deviation set to one-third of the specified range (making 99.7\% of randomly chosen values within the range).
+All specified inputs are varied simultaneously so that if five inputs are to be varied then all other parameters will be held constant but each five of those will differ in all ensemble members.
 Standardized data files are created, which can then be immediately processed into user-friendly figures using a separate routine.
 We also note that combinations of the various components of OSPREI can be run instead of the full set.
-For example, one can specify the coronal position and orientation from a coronal reconstruction and use those values to drive ANTEATR and FIDO instead of the ForeCAT simulation.
-OSPREI has begun the model onboarding process at CCMC so that it will become available for the community to run via runs on request and instant runs.
+For example, one can specify the coronal position and orientation from a coronal reconstruction and use those values and uncertainties to drive ANTEATR and FIDO instead of the ForeCAT simulation.
+The full OSPREI source code is publicly available to the community via Zenodo and GitHub.
+OSPREI has also been delivered to the Community Coordinated Modeling Center (CCMC).
+CCMC provides free access to heliophysics simulations to the international science community and supports the transition of models from research to operations.
+Soon users will be able to request OSPREI simulations via CCMC's Runs-on-Request and Instant Run services.
+OSPREI has begun CCMC model onboarding, which is a collaborative process that involves installation, testing, defining metadata, creating a run submission interface, and designing a run output page (\url{https://ccmc.gsfc.nasa.gov/models/model\_on\_board.php}).